Q-PERIOR/QP_CAP_DemoService/README.md

 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - Start adding content, for example, a [db/schema.cds](db/schema.cds).

+## Deployment to Cloud Foundry
+- Create a HANA instance in your trial account
+- Install service push: `cf install-plugin Create-Service-Push`
+- Build the application using CDS: `cds build --production`
+- Deploy the application to cloud Foundry: `cf create-service-push`
+- This will create an HDI Container called mytimes-db as well as a service mytimes-srv
+- Access mytimes-srv from the BTP Cockpit

 ## Learn More